-Monitoring in the Company will be done in two ways:
+Monitoring in the Company will be done in following ways:

-- > Internal Audit or an external service provider will evaluate the relevance and effectiveness of the risk management framework at least annually. - > Ongoing monitoring by the HODs / Managers and designated Risk Coordinator - HODs / Managers from Business Units are responsible for monitoring the relevance of key risks and effectiveness of their counter measures.
+- Internal Auditor or an external service provider will evaluate the relevance and effectiveness of the risk management framework at least once in two years. - Ongoing monitoring by the Business Heads/HODs / Managers and designated Risk Coordinator - Business Heads/HODs / Managers from Business Units are responsible for monitoring the relevance of key risks and effectiveness of their counter measures.
 They are also responsible for the development and implementation of risk management action plans. - The designated Risk Coordinator is responsible for monitoring adherence to the risk policy and guidelines and reviewing the overall risk management system in light of changes in external and internal environment within which the Company operates.

+7.5.
 Risk Reporting

-- Periodic reporting on risks is required to determine whether the impact or likelihood of the risk is increasing or decreasing and to ensure continuing alignment of organizational resources to priorities.
-The reporting of key risks and risk handling measures is necessary to: - o Improve the quality of and support timely decision making; - Determine priorities for action and improvement ; - Enable Senior Management to satisfy themselves that the key risks are being identified and managed to an acceptable level.
+Periodic reporting on risks is required to determine whether the impact or likelihood of the risk is increasing or decreasing and to ensure continuing alignment of organizational resources to priorities.
+The reporting of key risks and risk handling measures is necessary to:

+- Improve the quality of and support timely decision making; - Determine priorities for action and improvement;

+Enable Senior Management to satisfy themselves that the key risks are being identified and managed to an acceptable level.

-Details of risk profile facing various Business units / Departments will be documented in the formats as decided by the Board of Directors and maintained by the HODs / Managers and periodically reported to the designated Risk Coordinator along with the details of risk mitigation measures, etc. The designated Risk coordinator will in turn report to the Board for guidance.
+Details of risk profile facing various Business units / Departments will be and periodically reported by the Business Heads/ HODs / Managers to the designated Risk Coordinator along with the details of risk mitigation measures, etc. The designated Risk coordinator will in turn report to the Risk Management Committee/Board for guidance.